Akuli/jou/README.md

 This runs Jou files in `examples/` and `tests/`, and ensures that they output what is expected.
-The expected output is auto-generated from comments in the Jou code: each comment like `# Output: foo` appends a line `foo` to the expected output.
+The expected output is auto-generated from `# Output:` and `# Error:` comments in the Jou code:

+- A comment like `# Output: foo` appends a line `foo` to the expected output.
+- A comment like `# Error: foo` on line 123 of file `tests/bar.jou` appends a line `compile error in file "tests/bar.jou", line 123: foo`

 If the actual output doesn't match what's in a text file, you will see a diff where green (+) is the program's output and red (-) is what was expected.
+The command that was ran (e.g. `./jou examples/hello.jou`) is shown just above the diff, and you can run it again manually to debug a test failure.
+You can also put e.g. `valgrind` or `gdb --args` in front of the command.

 Checking for memory related bugs with valgrind: